On Polynomial Modular Number Systems over $\mathbb{Z}/p\mathbb{Z}$: Introduction

-A method for constructing an efficient PMNS was published in 2004 \cite{bajard:lirmm-00109208}.
-The system is built from two sparse polynomials with good reduction properties (one for polynomial reduction, $E(X)$, one for coefficient reduction), in order to derive the integer $p$ through the calculation of a resultant, and also one root $\gamma$.
-We keep only cases where $p$ is prime, since $p$ is likely to be prime for practical cryptographic applications such as Diffie-Hellman and ECC.
-However, for most cryptographic protocols, the modulo $p$ used is often fixed or at least has strong mathematical properties required.
-Hence, in order to be able to work with arbitrary $p$, prime or not, a theorem \cite{bajard:lirmm-00109201} gives a construction of PMNS from an integer $p$, a number of digits $n$ and an integer polynomial $E(X)$ of the form $E(X) = X^n + aX + b$ satisfying some assumptions.
-Thus, this theorem guarantees the existence of the PMNS system $\mathfrak{B} = (p, n, \gamma, \rho)_E$, with a bound on $\rho$.
-Nevertheless, building such systems from a given $p$ is not trivial.
-To obtain an example of a PMNS system from a fixed $p$, one has to seek a sparse polynomial $E(X)$ satisfying the conditions of the theorem, and one of its roots in $\mathbb{Z}/p \mathbb{Z}$.
-Very recently, the use of PMNS to perform modular multiplications was reintroduced in \cite{HvdH2019}, where we find some interesting complexity theoretical bounds.\\
+A method for constructing a prime $p$ which has an efficient PMNS, has been published in 2004 \cite{BIP2015s}.
+The system is built from two sparse polynomials with good reduction properties (one is the reduction polynomial $E(X)$, the other one is used for the coefficient reduction), in order to derive the corresponding integer $p$ through the computation of a resultant, and also of one root $\gamma$.
+In order to be able to work with an arbitrary $p$, prime or not, another approach has been developed in \cite{BIP2015a} by constructing PMNS from an integer $p$, a number of digits $n$ and an integer polynomial $E(X)$ of the form $E(X) = X^n + aX + b$ satisfying some assumptions.
+Moreover, this result guarantees the existence of a PMNS with a bound on the digit size $\rho$ allowing the representation of all numbers modulo $p$.
+Nevertheless, building such systems for a given $p$ is not trivial.